chaoge525/soafee_demo/documentation/builds.rst

 extend other build configs files, thereby enabling specialized configurations that inherit common and thus shared build configurations.

-The kas build configs implemented for the EWAOL project fall into two categories, as described below.
+The kas build configs implemented for the EWAOL project fall into three ordered
+categories:

+* Architecture Configs
+* Build Modifier Configs
-Machine Configs
+* Machine Configs
-^^^^^^^^^^^^^^^

-Machine configs specify the target machine for the kas build.
-These define the ``MACHINE`` parameter in the bitbake ``local.conf`` file, and all associated layers and configurations required to build a EWAOL project software image to run on that machine.

-``meta-ewaol-config`` currently provides a single machine build config:
+To build an EWAOL image via kas using this guidance, it is required to provide one Architecture Config and one Machine Config, unless otherwise stated in their descriptions below.
+Additional Build Modifiers are optional, and depend on the target use-case.
+Currently, it is necessary that kas configuration files are provided in order: the Architecture Config is defined first, then additional build features via zero or more Build Modifier Configs, and finally the target Machine Config..

+The three categories and their kas config files as provided by meta-ewaol are as follows.

+Architecture Configs
+^^^^^^^^^^^^^^^^^^^^

+Architecture Configs specify the target EWAOL architecture.

+There are therefore two Architecture Configs provided by ``meta-ewaol-config``:

+* ``baremetal.yml``

+    Appends ``ewaol-baremetal`` to ``DISTRO_FEATURES`` and sets the build target to ``ewaol-baremetal-image`` in order to build an EWAOL Image for the Baremetal architecture.

-* ``n1sdp.yml``
+* ``virtualization.yml``

-The name of the machine config YAML file matches the ``MACHINE`` name for the bitbake build.
+    Appends ``ewaol-virtualization`` to ``DISTRO_FEATURES`` and sets the build target to ``ewaol-virtualization-image`` in order to build an EWAOL Image for the Virtualization architecture.
+The Control VM and Guest VM images can be customized, see `Virtualization Image Build`_ for details.

-Each machine config includes common configuration from:
+Each Architecture Config includes a set of common configuration from a base EWAOL kas config file:

 * ``ewaol-base.yml``

-    Defines the image targets, layer dependencies and their software sources and build configuration variables.
-It also includes the ``ewaol-release.yml`` where the layers dependencies are pinned for the specific EWAOL release tag.
+    Defines the base EWAOL layer dependencies and their software sources, as well as additional build configuration variables.
+It also includes the ``ewaol-release.yml`` config file, where the layers dependencies are pinned for the specific EWAOL release tag.

-* ``arm-machines.yml``

-    Defines the BSPs, layers, and dependencies specific to the Arm reference platform of the supported machine.

-Build Modifiers
+Build Modifier Configs
-^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^^

-Build modifier config files specify additional sources and parameter customizations relevant to a particular image feature.
+Build Modifier config files specify additional sources and parameter customizations relevant to a particular image feature.

-These are the current build modifier YAML files:
+These are the current Build Modifier YAML files:

 * ``tests.yml``

-    Includes the Yocto Package Test (ptest) framework in the image, configures the inclusion of ``meta-ewaol-tests`` as a Yocto layer source for the build, and appends the ``ewaol-test`` feature as a ``DISTRO_FEATURE`` for the build.
+    Includes the Yocto Package Test (ptest) framework in the image, configures the inclusion of ``meta-ewaol-tests`` as a Yocto layer source for the build, and appends the ``ewaol-test`` feature to ``DISTRO_FEATURES`` for the build.
 Additional documentation for the EWAOL tests layer is given in :ref:`validations:Image Validation`.